Thousands more satellites could soon be launched into space. Can the federal government keep up?

 Some members of Congress think, however, that the responsibility should go to the Federal Aviation Administration instead, extending that agency’s jurisdiction from the skies to space.

-The impasse has left the Pentagon to not only track space debris and satellites but also warn governments and private companies around the world of potential collision, as it has done years.
+The impasse has left the Pentagon with tracking space debris and satellites as well as warning governments and private companies around the world of potential collisions, as it has done for years.
 It’s a job it doesn’t want — and that the White House doesn’t want it to have.

 It’s not clear when, or if, the logjam will break.

-A spokesman for the National Space Council said fully finding the Office of Space Commerce “remains a top priority” to “address the emerging growth of large constellations in low Earth orbit and lay the foundation for management of future space traffic.”
+A spokesman for the National Space Council said fully funding the Office of Space Commerce “remains a top priority” to “address the emerging growth of large constellations in low Earth orbit and lay the foundation for management of future space traffic.”

 Others are less optimistic that such an office will be established.